Glitch860/starbound-server-docker/README.md

 # Starbound server that runs inside a Docker container

 **NOTE**: This image will install/update on startup.
 The path ```/steamcmd/starbound``` can be mounted on the host for data persistence.
+> My docker compose file will have an example of running the container with an NFS share attached

 # How to run the server
 1. Set the environment variables you wish to modify from below (note the Steam credentials)